-Where the first spouse or civil partner dies before 6 April 2017, the residential enhancement at the time of the first death will be deemed to be £100,000.
-Because the RNRB will not take effect until 6 April 2017, the first spouse, whose death takes place before this date, cannot have used any RNRB.
-Therefore, the uplift on the second death, occurring on or after 6 April 2017, will always be 100% unless tapering applies.
+Where the first spouse or civil partner died before 6 April 2017, the residential enhancement at the time of the first death is deemed to be £100,000.
+Because the RNRB did not take effect until 6 April 2017, the first spouse, whose death took place before this date, cannot have used any RNRB.
+Therefore, the uplift on the second death, occurring on or after 6 April 2017, will always be 100% (unless tapering applies).

 The RNRB will only be available in respect of one residential property.
 Where the deceased owned more than one property, the personal representatives will be able to nominate which property should qualify for the relief.

 However, a property which has never been a residence of the deceased (for example, a buy-to-let property) will not qualify.

 The RNRB will also apply to individuals who downsize by moving to a less valuable property, or who cease to own a property altogether.
 Broadly, where the deceased downsized or ceased to own a residence on or after 8 July 2015, the RNRB will be calculated by reference to the residence that has been disposed of, provided that the replacement property (or where there is no replacement property, assets of an equivalent value) passes on the death of the deceased to a direct descendant.